Cale146/GameOfLife/Readme.txt

 This is a Game Of Life Implementation in Java.
 It contains a test class for Test Driven Development and a main class for executing the Game Of Life in a UI.
 To build, import the project into your favorite Java IDE.
 This was exported via command line/git from IntelliJ IDEA 15.0.5.

+The game of life rules are as follows:
+1. Any live cell with fewer than two live neighbours dies, as if caused by under-population.
+2. Any live cell with two or three live neighbours lives on to the next generation.
+3. Any live cell with more than three live neighbours dies, as if by over-population.
+4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 Classes are as follows:

 **GameOfLife.java -- This class contains three methods: